oblique/subsync/README.md

-subsync is a simple CLI tool written in Go, that synchronizes SubRip (srt) subtitles automatically.
-You only have to know when the first and the last subtitle must be shown.
+subsync is a simple CLI tool that synchronizes SubRip (srt) subtitles automatically.
+You only have to know when the first and the last subtitle should be shown.

 ## examples